uwetom/media-production-worksheets/week_03-3D_scanning/README.md

 ## Environment

-We also need to make sure the environment is consistent through out the scan to ensure the images all match
+The environment your object is in should be consistent through out the scan to ensure the images all match, using a turntable and a blank background can help with this.

 - If you are outside, choose a grey day to avoid harsh shadows or the light levels changing during the scan
 - no wind, the object or background should not move during the scan.

-# 2. Scan an object
+## Materials

 Some objects are more suitable then other and will give better results